vmware/photon/docs/photon_admin/creating-a-startup-service.md

 # Creating a Startup Service

-Use `systemd` to create a sratup service.
+Use `systemd` to create a startup service.

 The following example shows you how to create a systemd startup service that changes the maximum transmission unit (MTU) of the default Ethernet connection, `eth0`.